AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

 ## Sling Distribution {#sling-distribution}

-The user data, along with their [ACLs](/help/sites-administering/security.md), are stored in the [Oak Core](/help/sites-deploying/platform.md), the layer below Oak JCR, and are accessed using the [Oak API](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/org/apache/jackrabbit/oak/api/package-tree.html).
+The user data, along with their [ACLs](/help/sites-administering/security.md), are stored in the [Oak Core](/help/sites-deploying/platform.md), the layer below Oak JCR, and are accessed using the [Oak API](/https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/org/apache/jackrabbit/oak/api/package-tree.html).
 With infrequent updates, it is reasonable for user data to be synchronized with other publish instances using [Sling Content Distribution](https://github.com/apache/sling/blob/trunk/contrib/extensions/distribution/README.md) (Sling distribution).

-The benefits of user sync using Sling distribution, compared to traditional replication are :
+The benefits of user sync using Sling distribution, compared to traditional replication are:

 * *users*, *user profiles* and *user groups* created on publish are not created on author

 * Sling distribution sets properties in jcr events, making it possible to act within publish-side event listeners without concern for infinite replication loops
 * Sling distribution only sends user data to non-originating publish instances, eliminating unnecessary traffic
-* [ACLs](/help/sites-administering/security.md) set in the user node are included in the sychronization
+* [ACLs](/help/sites-administering/security.md) set in the user node are included in the synchronization

 >[!NOTE]
 >